smartcontractkit/ea-framework-js/docs/v3-ea-components/adapter.md

 }
 ```

+To understand where the overrides are applied, please refer to the [Request Validation & Transformation Diagram](#request-validation--transformation)

 ## Includes

 The includes list, defined in the `/config/includes.json` file, is a parameter only for the `PriceAdapter`.
 In the v3 framework's current implementation, it is only used for inverses.
 This feature allows data to be retrieved for the inverse of pairs that a data provider does not support.